 This is a delicate point and deserves some clarification.
 Beyond copyright and patent, there are also downstream licensing agreements through private contract.
 That is, before I sell you my book, or show you my idea, I can require you to sign a contract agreeing not to resell it.
 Or these contracts can be included as "shrink-wrap" agreements implicitly agreed to when the package is opened, as is the case with much computer software.
 Strict abolition of intellectual property would require that the government commit to not enforcing these types of agreements.
-An intermediate to abolition would allow the enforcement of these types of contracts while abolishing legislated copyright terms altogether.
-Relative to alternatives, this proposal has both pluses and minuses.
+An intermediate step to abolition would allow the enforcement of these types of contracts while abolishing legislated copyright terms altogether.
+Relative to alternatives, this proposal has pluses and minuses.

 In the case of copyright, deregulation would have some negative effects, since fair use and time limits could be eliminated altogether by abusive private contracts.
-But since the time limit is effectively gone anyway, and since the courts are moving in the direction of allowing contracts limiting fair use to supersede copyright law, the negative effect would not be so great.
+But since the time limit has been effectively eliminated, and the courts are moving in the direction of allowing contracts limiting fair use to supersede copyright law, the negative effect would not be so great.
 On the positive side, third parties would be out of the picture.
-Once a copyrighted item was leaked onto the Internet, there would be no obligation on my part to figure out if someone else had violated their contract by putting it there.
-In effect, while the leaker could be sued, the work would never-the-less enter the public domain as a matter of fact.
+Once a copyrighted item was leaked onto the Internet, there would be no obligation on my part to figure out if someone else had violated his contract by putting it there.
+In effect, while the leaker could be sued, the work would never the less enter the public domain as a matter of fact.
 An additional drawback, though, is that this may increase the litigation rate dramatically, with the obvious social costs this implies.
 Intellectual property lawyers would shift their byzantine skills from the current aim of copyrighting everything to writing more and more complicated copyright contracts and then suing either side for violation of said contracts.

-In the case of patents, deregulation would solve a great many problems within a few minuses.
+In the case of patents, deregulation would solve a great many problems with a few minuses.
 It would put an end to submarines - since the submarine pirate would not be so able to get me to sign a contract agreeing to pay him for his useless piece of patent paper.
 And of course independent invention would be protected - the independent inventor would simply avoid signing any licensing contracts.
-The risk of soaring litigation costs would remain, though, especially when it comes to independent inventions: if you are sitting on a valuable monopoly and someone comes in that has invented the same thing independently, even a miniscule chance that he may not be able to prove it convincingly in front of a court provides a very big incentives at hiring some lawyers and going to court to retain monopoly power.
+The risk of soaring litigation costs would remain, though, especially when it comes to independent inventions.
+If you are sitting on a valuable monopoly and someone enters the market who has invented the same thing independently, even a miniscule chance that he may not be able to prove it convincingly before of a court provides a big incentive for hiring some lawyers and going to court.

 Lack of public disclosure would not be much of a problem either.
 The amount of effective disclosure that current patents allow is miniscule, if positive at all, as amply documented and easily verifiable by visiting the USPTO site and going through a few patents.
-Further, the current patent term is already so long that, after twenty years, the number of patented inventions that are not in the public domain in any case is tiny and irrelevant.
-This is certainly true for the frontier industries, in which technological progress moves at a pace that easily makes twenty years old inventions completely obsolete.

-Increasing secrecy would probably be the worst drawback of privately contractable patents/licenses, especially under the independent invention provision: how can tell if I just reverse-engineered your idea from a copy you licensed someone else, or I discovered by myself?
+Increasing secrecy would probably be the worst drawback of privately contractable patents/licenses, especially under the independent invention provision: how can tell if I just reverseengineered your idea from a copy you licensed someone else, or I discovered by myself?
 This may entail a non-negligible waste of resources relative to current conditions, especially for inventions that are now patented but would be hard to keep secret once access to the product embodying the invention is allowed.